TasfiaZahin/TasfiaZahin.github.io/_pages/about.md

 ---

 Hello!
 I am Tasfia, a Ph.D. candidate in the department of Computer Science and Engineering at The Pennsylvania State University, advised by [Dr. Mingfu Shao](https://sites.psu.edu/mxs2589/).
+Previously, I have obtained my Bachelor's degree from [Bangladesh University of Engineering and Technology](https://cse.buet.ac.bd/).

 Research Interests
 ======